silviot/edx-platform-wiki/Setting up PyCharm for edX development.md

 ***

 ![PyCharm 3.4+ conf](https://1786529bf2dfcc9a4fc2736524bc8aea4a66cc50.googledrive.com/host/0BxQlaq542xl2V182QTM4ZF9kZlU/pycharm_remote_conf.png)
+  * If you have trouble getting this to work, you can instead use "Key pair (OpenSSH)" and specify the location of your private key file (/Users/<username>/.ssh/id_rsa).
+This may be necessary with newer versions of MacOS.
 * PyCharm will automatically detect the helper folder and upload the debugging files.
 The final configuration should look like this:
 ![PyCharm 3.4+ conf] (https://1786529bf2dfcc9a4fc2736524bc8aea4a66cc50.googledrive.com/host/0BxQlaq542xl2V182QTM4ZF9kZlU/pycharm_conf.jpg)